conjurdemos/Accelerator-AI-agent-demos/README.md

 - true -> local DB
 - false -> remote DB using SIA
 <br>
+The Claude Code demo requires an Anthropic subscription.<br>
-The Claude Code and LangGraph demos require Anthropic, OpenAI and Tavily accounts and API keys.
-Only the Tavily account is free.
+The LangGraph demo requires OpenAI and Tavily accounts and API keys.
+Only the Tavily account is free.<br>
 The other demos do not require accounts or API keys.

 ## 0-setup
 Start here to install common demo dependencies and start a local Psql DB server.